Staying Safe while enjoying the legendary Kampala’s Nightlife

-He or she can certainly keep you out of potential trouble.
-It may cost you a few more shillings, but your evening will be more enjoyable and safer with someone who knows their way around, knows the Ugandan Culture and mindset – and he or she can give you insights that otherwise, you might miss.
+They can certainly keep you out of potential trouble.
+It may cost you a few more shillings.
+Still, your evening will be more enjoyable and safer with someone who knows their way around and someone who knows the Ugandan Culture and mindset.
+Such a person can give you insights you might miss otherwise.

-Having a Ugandan along will make it a much more enjoyable evening since most Ugandans know how to avoid problems, understand safety and security when it comes to Kampala’s bar scene.
+Having a Ugandan along will make it a much more enjoyable evening since most Ugandans know how to avoid problems and understand safety and security in Kampala’s bar scene.

 Go out with a local you will be glad that you did